 Therefore, today I’m sharing with you some of my go-to tactics that can help you gauge and handle overtraining right.

-How to Spot & Prevent Overtraining When Running
+How to Prevent Overtraining When Exercising

 Overtraining happens when you engage in extended periods of intense exercise without sufficient rest or appropriate training periodization.
 If you kept on working out in an overtrained state, then you end up injured, exhausted or even sick.